Mentoring at NHLI

 - Discuss with your line manager how the shadowing will be implemented (when it will take place, for how long, how your workload will be managed)

-- The PTO Committee will discuss the proposal and approve or give feedback to the member of staff.
+- The PTO Committee will discuss the proposal and give feedback to the member of staff.
 Where a member of staff to shadow has not been indicated in the proposal the PTO Committee will suggest possible options.